Album This song officially appears on the CHOBA B CCCP Official album.

 Paul’s ‘one-take sessions’ have much in common with how Phillips initially recorded Elvis live in the studio.
 As such, these two tracks come much closer to faithfully recreating the atmosphere synonymous with the legendary Sun Sound rather than concentrating on merely duplicating the sound and nothing else.

-He recorded another version of it in 2000, along with Elvis Presley sideman / guitarist Scotty Moore, and drummer D.J.
-Fontana ; this version appeared on Good Rockin’ Tonight: The Legacy Of Sun Records.
+Paul recorded another version of it in 2000, along with Elvis Presley sideman / guitarist Scotty Moore, and drummer D.J.
+Fontana ; this version was released on Good Rockin’ Tonight: The Legacy Of Sun Records.

 Well, that's all right Mama